ArunDevadoss/VotingMotionManager/README.md

 		o Equal number of "Y" Yes and "N" No votes, Motion is TIED.

-  Voter  - Holds information about Voter and it's state (Yes/No)
+  Voter  - Holds information about Voter and it's state (Yes/No).

-  MotionResult - When a motion is closed for voting, this object will provide the following information

-  	o whether the motion passed or failed

-  	o the number of yes and no votes

-  	o the time that voting opened and closed

 ## Note: As I don't want to expose domain object Motion , converting domain object into MotionResult to provide motion information.